 But knowing where your nearest one is, only useful if you feel confident in how to use a defibrillator.
-Of course, the best way to learn is to attend a first aid course (defibs are covered on all of our courses).
+Of course, the best way to learn is to attend a first aid course (defibs are covered as standard on all of our courses).

 Even if you’ve not been trained – defibs are designed to be used by anybody in an emergency.